Sopwith Snipe: First World War

 In March 1918, an example was evaluated by No.1 Aeroplane Supply Depot (No.1 ASD) at St-Omer in France.
 Lieutenant Leslie Hollinghurst (later an ace in Dolphins and an air chief marshal) flew to 24000 ft in 45 minutes.
 He stated that the aircraft was tail heavy and had "a very poor rudder", but that otherwise manoeuvrability was good.

 The first squadron to equip with the new fighter was 43 Squadron, based at Fienvillers in France, which replaced its Camels with 15 Snipes on 30 August 1918.
 After spending much of September training, it flew its first operational patrols equipped with the Snipe on 24 September.
 The Snipe also saw service with 4 Squadron Australian Flying Corps (AFC) from October 1918.
 While 43 Squadron's Snipes saw relatively little combat, the Australians had more success, claiming five victories on 26 October and six on 28 October, while on 29 October, 4 Squadron claimed eight Fokker D.VIIs destroyed and two more driven down out of control for the loss of one of 15 Snipes.
 208 Squadron converted from Camels in November, too late for the Snipes to see action.

 One of the most famous incidents in which the Snipe was involved occurred on 27 October 1918 when Canadian Major William Barker attached to 201 Squadron flew over the Forêt de Mormal in France.
 Barker's Snipe (No. E8102) had been brought with him for personal evaluation purposes in connection with his UK-based training duties and was therefore operationally a "one-off".
 The engagement with enemy aircraft occurred at the end of a two-week posting to renew his combat experience as Barker was returning to Britain.
 While on his last operation over the battlefields of France, he attacked a German two-seater aircraft and swiftly shot it down.
 He was soon attacked by a formation of at least 15 Fokker D.VIIs, an aircraft widely considered to be the best German fighter of the First World War.
 The ensuing melee was observed by many Allied troops.
 In the engagement, he was wounded three times, twice losing consciousness momentarily, but managing to shoot down at least three D.VIIs before making a forced landing on the Allied front lines.
 Barker was awarded the Victoria Cross for this action.
-The fuselage of this Snipe is preserved at the Canadian War Museum, Ottawa, Ontario.
+The fuselage of this Snipe is preserved at the Canadian War Museum in Ottawa, Ontario, Canada.